 - Add to baking dishes, muffins, bars or pancakes to increase protein intake

-- Replace unhealthy protein powders and use this instead
+- Replace unhealthy protein powders and use collagen protein instead

 - Create a chia seed collagen pudding